SAP-samples/cloud-sdk-team-calendar/exercises/07-automate-deployment.md

 To set your credentials in Github go to `Settings` and then `Secrets`:
 ![Github Secrets](images/github-secrets.png)

-Create two new secrets _CF_USER_ with your user name and _CF_PASSWORD_ with your password.
-Note that even though your credentials are visible while you are entering them, later on they will be hidden.
+Create two new secrets `CF_USER` with your user name and `CF_PASSWORD` with your password.
+Note that even though your credentials are visible while you are entering them, later on, they will be hidden.

 ## Publish your changes